keyshade-xyz/keyshade/docs/getting-started/adding-your-first-secret-and-variable.md

 ## That's it!

 We are now in a pretty good shape.
-We have added our first secret and variable.
+We have added our first secret, variable and environment.
 Now, let's get the CLI installed and set up locally.